mathieux95/digital-electronics-1-MorseCodeReceiver/README.md

 ## Project objectives

-The main objective of the project within the subject Digital Electronics 1 (Summer Semester 2022) was to create a Morse code Receiver.
+The main objective of the project within the subject Digital Electronics 1 (Summer Semester 2022) was to create a Morse Code Receiver.
+The Morse Code Receiver has the ability to receive input from source (in our case - buttons on the Arty-A7-50T board) and translate it.
+After translation, you get a sigle letter output on the 7-segement display.

 For completetion of the project we used these components:
 * NEXYS A7 50T board to conotrol all of the other parts
 * 7-segment displays
-*
+* 2/5 push buttons on the Nexys A7 50T board (located in the right hand corner)

 The singal enters the processing unit via _____ connector, which receives the data input and uses comparable logic created mainly by IF / ELSEIF statements.
 The length of each symbol is 19bits, which after translation show up on the 7-segment displays.
 Each letter of the alphabet will be translated separately with final output lighting up on the a-g segments.
 Source code, testbenches and simulations are all developed in Vivado.